Sachin Tendulkar: Early life and background

 Achrekar was impressed with Tendulkar's talent and advised him to shift his schooling to Sharadashram Vidyamandir School, a school in Dadar that had produced many notable cricketers.
 He made his debut as a cricketer for Sharadashram in late 1984.
 Prior to this, Tendulkar had attended the Indian Education Society's New English School in Bandra (East).
 He was also coached under the guidance of Achrekar at Shivaji Park in the mornings and evenings.
 Tendulkar would practice for hours; if he became exhausted, Achrekar would put a one-rupee coin on the top of the stumps, and the bowler who dismissed Tendulkar would get the coin.
 If Tendulkar completed the session without getting dismissed, the coach would give him the coin.
 Tendulkar considers the 13 coins he won among his most prized possessions.
 While he was training at Shivaji Park, he moved in with his aunt and uncle, who lived near the park.

 Besides school cricket, Tendulkar also played club cricket.
 In 1984, at age 11, he debuted in the Kanga Cricket League while playing for the John Bright Cricket Club.
 Beginning in 1988, he played for the Cricket Club of India.

 In 1987, at the age of 14, he attended the MRF Pace Foundation in Madras (now Chennai) to train as a fast bowler, but the trainer, Australian fast bowler Dennis Lillee, was unimpressed and suggested that Tendulkar focus on his batting instead.
-On 20 January 1987, he was a substitute for Imran Khan's side in an exhibition match at Brabourne Stadium in Bombay.
+On 20 January 1987, he was a substitute for Imran Khan's team in an exhibition match at Brabourne Stadium in Bombay.
 A couple of months later, former Indian batsman Sunil Gavaskar gave Tendulkar a pair of his own lightweight pads and told him to not get disheartened for not receiving the Bombay Cricket Association's Best Junior Cricketer Award.
 Of this experience, Tendulkar later said, "It was the greatest source of encouragement for me".
 Tendulkar served as a ball boy in the 1987 Cricket World Cup when India played against England in the semifinal in Bombay.